 If you haven’t done so already, complete the Free Application for Federal Student Aid (FAFSA).
 To be considered for UW Tacoma scholarships, you must complete the FAFSA by February 28.

-After you complete Student Orientation you may stop by the Office of the Registrar in MAT 253 to get your photo taken and to get your student ID card.
+After you complete an Orientation you may stop by the Office of the Registrar in MAT 253 to get your photo taken and to get your student ID card.
 You can do this any time during normal business hours (Monday - Friday).
 You can also do this during Husky Orientation Week.